ShadowDuke/OW_Archetypes-Plus/README.md

 - [X] New Attribute
 - [X] New Traits
 - [ ] Add more links between all new things
+- [ ] Add more characters
+- [ ] Add mevents so new characters can spawn

 If you want, you can now support me with a donation at [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5X8TNX5DN2G5C&source=url).
 Thank you!